Serena thrills as 'Dream Team' turn mean machine at Wimbledon

 “I am having a blast,” she said.
 “Obviously it has been a great atmosphere playing out there with Andy, so it is great.”

-Any doubt over whether Williams would be in the mood for the mixed doubles was dispelled in the first game as she smashed a volley straight at Martin, apologizing profusely after the ball cannoned off his body.
+Any doubt over whether Williams would be in the mood for the mixed doubles was dispelled in the first game as she smashed a volley straight at Martin, apologising profusely after the ball cannoned off his body.

-Playing with home favorite Murray, a twice Wimbledon singles champion, means Williams had the Centre Court crowd firmly in her corner and they loudly roared their approval throughout as she fired a string of superb return winners.
+Playing with home favourite Murray, a twice Wimbledon singles champion, means Williams had the Centre Court crowd firmly in her corner and they loudly roared their approval throughout as she fired a string of superb return winners.

 “I do not expect that to ever happen again.
 I’m convinced that was once in a lifetime.
 I just never hit returns like that in my life,” said Williams.